CycloneDX/guides/SBOM/en/0x10-Introduction.md

 # Introduction
 CycloneDX is a modern standard for the software supply chain.
-At its core, CycloneDX is a general-purpose Bill of Materials (BOM) standard capable of representing software, hardware, services, and vulnerabilities.
+At its core, CycloneDX is a general-purpose Bill of Materials (BOM) standard capable of representing software, hardware, services, and other types of inventory.
 The CycloneDX standard began life in 2017 in the Open Worldwide Application Security Project (OWASP) community.
 CycloneDX is an OWASP Flagship project, has a formal standardization process and governance model, and is supported by the global information security community.